jeremycross/Python-Notes/README.md

 When working with the 'Ex_Files_Learning_Python' notes there are two types of files to keep in mind:
 'starting' and 'finished'
 'starting' files are my own notes and were created while following the online tutorial
-'finished' files are the instructors programs were left untouched
+'finished' files are the instructors programs and were left untouched
 Chapter breakdown for that folder is (all notes are updated):

 Chapter 2: Python basics